ianioMurray/AdventureGame/README.md

 A programming project which attempts to model a role playing game

-currently this project contains 14  files
+currently this project contains 16 files
 - items.js = models things like weapons and armour
 - characters.js = models character classes
-- unitTests.js = the unit tests and intergration tests for the project
+- unitTests.js = unit tests for the project
+- unitTestSetup.js = declares objects for the tests
+- unitTestCombat.js = tests to simulate combats
 - characterGeneration.html = is the html homepage
 - DiceRoller.js = contains functions for generating random numbers
 - gameUI.js = eventHandlers and game function